Soviet Orientalist studies in Islam: Bedouin theory

 Another interpretation of the role of the Bedouins was brought forward by the Kazakh communist and historian Sandzhar D. Asfendiarov (1889–1938).
 In 1928, during his brief directorate of the Moscow Oriental Institute, Asfendiarov published his first booklet on the “Reasons for the Emergence of Islam”.

 Asfendiarov regarded Islam as the product not of the merchants of Mecca, as Reisner did, but of the Arab nomads.
 To him, the Islamic expansion was a huge emigration wave of about one million nomads from the Hijaz and Najd regions of Arabia to the outside world.
 Asfendiarov maintained that Islam emerged as the last huge expansion of Semite tribes from Arabia.
 However, Asfendiarov insisted that this expansion resulted from changes in the nomadic economy, not from climate change.

 According to him, the Arabs were beyond the formation of “primitive patriarchal nomadism”; rather, they possessed a “developed”, modified cattle breeding economy.
 By the 7th century, Arabia suffered from a scarcity in land for cattle breeding.
 The Byzantine and Persian empires in the North, and the Persian and Ethiopian interventions in Yemen, resulted in an isolation of Central Arabia, as well as in a heightened competition for the available pastures.
 Due to this scarcity and competition, Arab tribes now occupied the oases and towns of the Hijaz, like Mecca and Medina, which had hitherto been inhabited mainly by Jews and other settled populations.
 The Arabic tribes that conquered these settlements took over the agricultural and merchant activities that had been in place.
 Some Bedouin tribes, like the Quraysh, therefore turned into trading tribes.
-Due to the increased mutual raiding and warfare among cattle-breeders, more and more Arab nomads lost their livestock, settled around these settlements as pauperized and dependant clans, and took on agricultural work to make a living.
+Due to the increased mutual raiding and warfare among cattle-breeders, more and more Arab nomads lost their livestock, settled around these settlements as pauperized and dependent clans, and took on agricultural work to make a living.